Section 508 Program Management Office

-The Defense Contract Management Agency (DCMA) is committed to making its information and communication technology accessible to individuals with disabilities by meeting or exceeding the requirements of Section 508.
+Defense Contract Management Agency (DCMA) is committed to making Agency information and communication technology (ICT) accessible to individuals with disabilities by adhering to the requirements of Section 508.
 Our comprehensive approach to Section 508 compliance ensures Individuals with disabilities have access which is comparable to those who do not have disabilities, and our commitment to accessibility includes content and online services provided through this website.

-We include Section 508 standards and requirements in our procurement processes, development, implementation and maintenance processes, and provide technical guidance, tool, and resources to assist with Section 508 compliance throughout the agency.
-In addition, we provide training to employees on the Section 508 standards, and how to develop and buy accessible technology.
+We include Section 508 standards and requirements in our procurement processes, development, implementation, and maintenance processes, and provide technical guidance, tools, and resources to assist with Section 508 compliance throughout the Agency.
+In addition, we provide training to employees on the Section 508 standards and Web Content Accessibility Guidelines (WCAG) Level AA, and how to develop and buy accessible technology.
 DCMA has a dedicated Compliance and Remediation team that conducts audits and provides remediation services or provides remediation recommendations to ensure all agency information and communication technology (ICT) is accessible and usable by all employees.

 If you would like to file a formal DCMA Section 508-related complaint, please send an e-mail to the DCMA Office of Civil Rights and Civil Liberties.